 Gannett Hill Park—An elevation of 2,256 feet affords it the honor of being one of the highest points in all of Ontario County and one of the best views around.
 “The Jump Off” is what the locals call the spectacular panorama that only gets better the further into fall you get.

 A change in scenery and a chill in the temperature can mean only one thing: Sweater season!
 SO grab your woolen long sleeves and get to steppin’!

 Lazy Acre Alpacas—What’s that?
-You need some warmer clothing for the pre-winter weather?
+Do you need some warmer clothing for the pre-winter weather?
 Say no more.
 This fluffy farm is full of warmth and smiles in the form of 75 alpacas.
 Say hello to these furry friends and grab some high-quality alpaca clothing from the Alpaca Country Gift Shop.

 Creek-N-Wood—For the real outdoors, check out this affordable Finger Lakes stay.
 Grab your tents for a campground experience that includes bonfires on the weekend at the main pavilion, where everyone is invited.